Quantum Optical Electron Pulse Shaper

 Electron pulse compression schemes are based on time-correlated spectral broadening through interaction with time-dependent electromagnetic forces and subsequent compression due to dispersive propagation of the broadened electron pulse \cite{Hilbert2009, Kaminer2023, Kealhofer2016}.
 Such manipulation can occur in either the classical or the quantum-coherent regime and has been utilized for the compression of electron pulses to a few tens of femtoseconds durations when utilizing radio-frequency fields \cite{Gliserin2015} or even attosecond durations when using optical fields \cite{Feist2015,Priebe2017,Kozak2018_Phys,Kozak2018,Morimoto2018,Vanacore2018,Kuttruff2024}.
 However, experiments requiring both high spectral and temporal resolutions would greatly benefit from a technique that enables compression of electron pulses in the time domain while keeping the energy bandwith of the electrons reasonably narrow to maintain spatial and spectral resolution for imaging and diffraction experiments.

 Although the phase and envelope of ultrashort optical pulses can be manipulated in the time domain by various shaping methods \cite{Weiner2000,weiner2011ultrafast}, such complex control has not been available for pulsed electron beams.
 Optical pulse shaping techniques are typically based on separate control of the phase and amplitude of different spectral components of the pulse \cite{weiner2011ultrafast}.
 Their coherent superposition then determines the time profile of the pulse envelope.
-However, ultrashort electron pulses differ strongly from their optical counterparts due to the fact that their coherence time is much shorter than the Fourier-limited pulse duration \cite{Baum2021}.
+However, ultrashort electron pulses differ strongly from their optical counterparts due to the fact that their coherence time is much shorter than the pulse duration \cite{Baum2021}.
 In contrast to fully coherent optical waves generated by lasers, the electron wave packets from time-separated regions within the same pulse do not coherently add up to shape the envelope of the pulse.
+While application of phase-modulated laser pulses to control spectral content of X-ray photons emitted by Thomson scattering has been proposed \cite{Shadwick2013, Krafft2014}, complex temporal shaping of the quantum state of the electrons by temporally modulated optical pulses has not been considered yet.\\